Quick Summary

 1. Stop Thinking and Start Immediately – The best way for students to overcome procrastination is to stop thinking and start acting.
 Thinking a lot about your problem and doing nothing will take you nowhere.

-After completing three slots of twenty-five minutes each you can take a long break of thirty minutes.
+After completing three slots of 25 minutes each, you can take a long break of thirty minutes.
 Studying in small slots will eliminate the fear of long hours and help you overcome procrastination.

 3. Reward Yourself – Reward yourself with your favorite thing after achieving each target.
 For example, eat your favorite chocolate, listen to music, talk to your friend, or do anything fun and interesting.
 This will make you excited to complete the task with dedication, rather than getting bored.

 4. Communicate Your Goals – If you are among those students who set goals daily but keep on postponing them without any reason, then you must try this.
-Talk about your daily goals to your friends, parents, or teachers.
-This will create a sense of accountability and you will try to meet your targets without procrastination.
+Talk about your daily goals with your friends, parents, or teachers.
+This will create a sense of accountability, and you will try to meet your targets without procrastination.

 Here are a few ways to overcome procrastination in your daily life.

-2. Refrain from Overburdening Yourself – You should not try to work more than your capacity.
-If you take on multiple tasks and are not able to complete them on time you are likely to get demotivated.
+2. Refrain from Overburdening Yourself – You should not try to work beyond your capacity.
+If you take on multiple tasks and are not able to complete them on time, you are likely to get demotivated.
 To avoid this, you must accept that you cannot work beyond your capacity.

-3. Stay Organised – If you keep your work or study area organized you can complete your tasks more efficiently.
+3. Stay Organized – If you keep your work or study area organized, you can complete your tasks more efficiently.
 An unorganized and messy environment can prevent you from initiating your tasks.

 4. Maintain Continuity of Work – Working for a short while and taking long breaks can disturb your rhythm of work.
 It might overburden you with incomplete tasks.
 It is better to take short breaks while working and maintain continuity to avoid laziness and procrastination.